The Trojans win was fueled by 14 3-pointers.

-BREAKDOWN: Elijah Stewart is a 6-foot-5, 180-pound freshman guard who has the ability to drive and create scoring opportunities as well as hit the three-pointer.
+BREAKDOWN: Elijah Stewart is a 6-foot-5, 190-pound athletic junior guard who has the ability to drive and create scoring opportunities as well as hit the three-pointer.
 His 97 career three-pointers rank 19th on USC's all-time list.

 PERSONAL: Elijah was born on Nov.
 14, 1995 in DeRidder, La.
 His mother's name is Rosie Smith and he has three siblings: Evelyn, Ezekiel and Cecil.
 Lists his grandfather Cecil Stewart, Sr. as his hero.
 Has worked in the community with CDNC DeRidder and Fastbreat Sports L.A.
 One of his hobbies is playing tennis.
 List Kevin Gates, Kendrick Lamar, PartyNextDoor, The Weeknd and The Game as his favorite musical artists.
 Would like to visit Spain some day.
 Is an Economics major at USC.